valhalla/valhalla-docs/map-matching/api-reference.md

 # Map Matching service API reference

-With the Mapzen Map Matching service, you can match coordinates, such as GPS locations, to roads and paths that have been mapped in OpenStreetMap.
+With the Mapbox Map Matching service, you can match coordinates, such as GPS locations, to roads and paths that have been mapped in OpenStreetMap.
 By doing this, you can turn a path into a route with narrative instructions and also get the attribute values from that matched line.

-You can use [Mobility Explorer](https://mapzen.com/mobility/explorer) to experiment and try tracing your own data, or view an [interactive demo](https://mapzen.com/products/mobility/map-matching/).
+You can view an [interactive demo](http://valhalla.github.io/demos/map_matching/) or use [Mobility Explorer](https://github.com/transitland/mobility-explorer).

 There are two separate Map Matching calls that perform different operations on an input set of latitude,longitude coordinates.
 The `trace_route` action returns the shape snapped to the road network and narrative directions, while `trace_attributes` returns detailed attribution along the portion of the route.

 It is important to note that all service requests should be *POST* because `shape` or `encoded_polyline` can be fairly large.

+## Using the hosted Mapbox Valhalla Map Matching Service

+The Mapbox Valhalla map-matching service requires an access token.
+In a request, you must append your own access_token to the request URL, following access_token=.
+See the [Mapbox API documentation](https://www.mapbox.com/api-documentation/#access-tokens) for more on access tokens.

 ## Trace route action